Exact and Approximate Heterogeneous Bayesian Decentralized Data Fusion: Simulation Studies

 \section{Simulation Studies}

-Multi-agent multi-target tracking simulation scenarios where performed to compare and validate the proposed algorithms, where the focus is on the BDF-CF and HS-CF heterogeneous fusion algorithms.
+Multi-agent multi-target tracking simulation scenarios where performed to compare and validate the proposed algorithms.
 Since the dynamics and measurement models are assumed to be linear with Gaussian noise, Algorithm \ref{algo:CF2} is used together with the \emph{iAS} as the inference engine, i.e., agents estimate the sufficient statistics (information vector and matrix) of the random state vector.
 First, the algorithms are tested on a static target case, where conditional independence of the local states can be easily guaranteed.
-This is followed by a dynamic target test case with only two agents and one target, to validate and compare the augmented state (smoothing) and the conservative filtering approaches.
-Lastly, the conservative filtering approach is used for a more interesting 4-agents 5-target scenario.
+This is followed by a dynamic target test case with only two agents and one target, to validate and compare the smoothing and the conservative filtering approaches.
+Lastly, the conservative filtering approach is used for a more challenging 4-agents 5-target scenario.
 Results for all the different scenarios are based on Monte Carlo simulations and compare the new algorithms to an optimal centralized estimator.